spicelang/spice/docs/docs/language/data-types.md

 ```

 !!! note "Usage of the dyn data type"
     The dyn data type can not be used everywhere.
-Function arguments can only declared as `dyn`, when a default value was set to them.
+Function arguments can only be declared as `dyn`, when they have a default value attached to them.
+For more information about [functions](../functions), visit the respective section.